eth-ait/hci-project-group-11/README.md

 <img style="width:50%;align:left" src="img/affinityclusters_overview.jpeg">

-Through a brainstorming session amongst our team, we came up with some areas surrounding music and mood prediciton that we wanted to explore.
+Through a brainstorming session amongst our team, we came up with some areas surrounding music and mood prediction that we wanted to explore.

 #### New Software Features
 - Artifical Intelligence